HazyResearch/meerkat/docs/source/guide/interactive/why-reactive.rst

     @mk.gui.endpoint
     def foo_a():
         a.set(a + 1)
-        # Now we have to manually ensure all dependent state variables are updated
+        # We have to manually ensure all dependent state variables are updated
         # ..in every endpoint that updates a state variable
         b.set(add_one(a))
         c.set(add_two(a))